alex-piccione/portfolio-2025-api/README.md

 ```

 ### static mut
-_static mut_ is Rust is ... not possible.
+_static mut_ in Rust is ... not possible.
 Not without _unsafe_.
 In other languages you have thread-safe colelctions, but not in Rust standard library.
 You can paly around and write cumbersome code with LazyLock, RwLock and Mutex... that's it.
 Otherwise, third party library.
 I coose "Dashmap".

 ### Read local file
+(used previously to read configuration)

 ```rust
 let config_file = match std::fs::exists(CONFIGURATION_FILE) {